-The remainder who occupied by Massey University, who occupied the building through the construction.
-The building is listed as category 1 by Heritage New Zealand, so the project required skilful design to achieve the optimum balance between heritage, the immersive exhibits and legislative compliance.
-The extremely tight timeframes added extra complexity to the project, and demanded smart, collaborative design and excellent communication between all the parties involved.
-Liaison with a heritage architect, consulting planners, Heritage New Zealand and Wellington City Council was essential in refining the design approach to achieve acceptance an acceptable solution and to ensure the necessary consents were obtained in a timely manner.
+As a category 1 listed building by Heritage New Zealand, the project required skillful design to achieve the optimum balance between heritage, the immersive exhibits and legislative compliance.
+Extremely tight timeframes added extra complexity to the project and demanded smart, collaborative design and excellent communication between all parties involved.
+Liaison with a heritage architect, consulting planners, Heritage New Zealand and Wellington City Council was essential in refining the design approach to achieve acceptance of an acceptable solution and to ensure the necessary consents were obtained.

-The time challenge required all parties to work together to deliver an international standard exhibition to open on ANZAC day 2015.
-This challenge was compounded by long design time and sign off for the exhibition and the contractor being engaged in January 2015.
-Working as a team WSP Opus was very responsive to the changing client requirements and design evolution of the exhibit.
-We were very proactive and looked to resolve problems before they became problems on site in a collaborative team environment where the design team, client, exhibit designer and contractor worked together to deliver a highly successful world class exhibition on time.
+Working as a team WSP were responsive to changing client requirements and design evolution of the exhibit.
+We proactively looked to resolve issues before they became problems in a collaborative team environment where the design team, client, exhibit designer and contractor worked together to deliver a highly successful world class exhibition on time.

-Fully understanding the project user requirements and being extremely responsive and flexible to enable the design team and contractor to meet the extremely short delivery programme.
-Being able to respond quickly and think laterally to solve problems on site ensured there was not a delay in the project delivery.
+Fully understanding the project user requirements and being responsive and flexible enabled the design team and contractor to meet the extremely short delivery programme.
+Being able to respond quickly and think laterally to solve problems on site ensured there was no delay in the project delivery.

-The project was delivered on time and the exhibition opened on 100th Anniversary of ANZAC day for the country to visit and experience what World War One was about, the heroes and the loss New Zealand and New Zealand families suffered over this four year period.
+The project was delivered on time and the exhibition opened on 100th Anniversary of ANZAC day for the country to visit and experience what World War I was about, the heroes and the loss that New Zealand and New Zealand families suffered over this four year period.